pyeventsourcing/eventsourcing/docs/topics/domain.rst

 ----------------------------

-Similarly, the ``Page`` and ``Index`` aggregates defined in the above discussion about :ref:`namespaced IDs <Namespaced IDs>` can be expressed more concisely in the following way.
+Similarly, the ``Page`` and ``Index`` aggregates defined in the above :ref:`discussion about namespaced IDs <Namespaced IDs>` can be expressed more concisely in the following way.
 The example below also shows how Python's dataclass annotations can be used to define an aggregate's ``__init__()`` method, from which the created event class will be defined.